Citrix SD-WAN Orchestrator service introduces the following new features and enhancements:

 - The dynamic virtual path thresholds for LAN-to-WAN and WAN-to-LAN in terms of bytes per second and packets per second are introduced per WAN link.

 Static Virtual Path enhancements: The Tunnel Header Sizes in Bytes and Active MTU Detect configuration options are introduced in the Virtual Path WAN link properties.

-Auto-correction: In the SD-WAN Orchestrator, the auto-correction feature is implemented in the change management workflow.
+Auto-correction: In the Citrix SD-WAN Orchestrator service, the auto-correction feature is implemented in the change management workflow.
 The auto-correction feature is applicable for staging failure on a branch node and activation failure on any node.
 The maintenance mode check box is added under the Change Management Settings to perform manual troubleshooting on an appliance.
-Once the maintenance mode check box is unchecked, the auto-correction mechanism brings the appliance in sync with the network software and configuration version.
+Once the maintenance mode check box is cleared, the auto-correction mechanism brings the appliance in sync with the network software and configuration version.

 July 15, 2020